nash226/quorum/README.md

-`evaluate` prints one scorecard per fixture, highlights claim-level verdict mismatches, can write Markdown and HTML reports for async review, can write a one-row-per-fixture summary CSV for spreadsheet or CI triage, and can exit with status code `2` when a labeled benchmark drifts.
+`evaluate` prints one scorecard per fixture, highlights claim-level verdict mismatches, can write Markdown and HTML reports for async review, can write a one-row-per-fixture summary CSV with answer previews for spreadsheet or CI triage, and can exit with status code `2` when a labeled benchmark drifts.

 ## Quick Start